exeter-creww/SFM_Precision/README.md

 **original_precision_estimates.py** is the original python script published by James et al. (with some minor changes for running from cmd and testing).
 Produces a folder with all montecarlo outputs and additional output info (some of which is not relevant here...).

-**Create_Prec_Raster.py** is a specific example of creating a precision map (raster) from the precision point cloud produced in Prec_Point_Cloud.py.
+**Create_Prec_Raster.py** is an example of creating a precision map (raster) from the precision point cloud.
 NB. this cannot be combined into the MetaShape script because the required modules cannot be imported into the metashape environment.
-Other techniques could be used and most scenes will require a different approach for creating raster (i.e. diferent resolutions etc.).
+Other point2grid approaches could be used for this, and it is essential for users to specify the parameters used (e.g. spatial resolution etc.) depending on their application.